Wladastic/insanity-llm/README.md

 ## 🛠️ Development

 ### Adding New Features
-1. Create new scripts in the `scripts/` directory
+1. Add new functionality to the `insanityllm/` package
 2. Update requirements.txt if new dependencies are needed
 3. Update this README with usage instructions